CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 1. About the provided terminal asset.
 2. You will learn foundational C# skills.
 3. Experienced developers should skim this section.

+### 2 Setup & Import Asset Pack
+1. How to chose your exact project folder name.
+2. Rename a project in Unity.
+3. Import your first asset pack.